 4. Bring to the boil and then simmer gently covered for 50 minutes.

-5. Leave the eggs to cool in the liquid for several hours.
-The longer the infusion the stronger the flavour.
+5. Cool the eggs in the liquid for several hours.
+The longer it infuses, the better (stronger flavor).

-6. To serve, remove the eggs from the liquid and carefully peel off the shell to reveal the beautiful marble pattern.
+6. To serve, peel off the shell.
 Discard the liquid as you cannot drink it unlike the liquid for traditional herbal Chinese eggs.